AC vs. DC Coupling Energy Storage Systems

 When the sun is shining, the PV modules produce dc power which is fed through the interactive inverter which then feeds the main service panel.
 The interactive inverter “interacts” with the grid to send excess power to the utility and also will shut down during a power outage.
 This prevents the PV modules from producing power which could energize downed power lines.

 Now that we have a simple grid-tied system, let’s build onto it by adding energy storage.
-The 2017 Article 706.2 of the National Electrical Code (NEC) defines an energy storage system as: “One or more components assembled together capable of storing energy for use at a future time.
+Article 706.2 of the 2017 National Electrical Code (NEC) defines an energy storage system as: “One or more components assembled together capable of storing energy for use at a future time.
 ESS(s) can include but is not limited to batteries, capacitors, and kinetic energy devices (e.g., flywheels and compressed air).
 These systems can have ac or dc output for utilization and can include inverters and converters to change stored energy into electrical energy.”

 For the purposes of our analysis, we loosely define ESS as a component(s) of our circuit designed to store energy for later use (e.g., a lead-acid or lithium-ion battery bank).